Disneyland Paris: Our Full Review and Best Tips!

 Should you visit Disneyland Paris or Walt Disney World in Florida?

-This is a tough one to answer.
-We’ve been to both parks, and they are both pretty different.
+We’ve been to both Disneyland Paris and Walt Disney World, and they are both pretty different.
 Walt Disney World in Florida contains four theme parks: Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
 Disneyland Paris contains two theme parks: Disneyland Park and Walt Disney Studios.
 If you’re making your decision based on the sheer number of attractions, Walt Disney World in Florida is the clear winner.
 It’s the largest of all the Disney theme parks.
 If you could only visit one Disney park, our recommendation would be to visit Walt Disney World.
-However, we genuinely loved Disneyland Paris and. we were so glad we went.
+However, we genuinely loved Disneyland Paris and we were so glad we went.
 Disneyland Paris has many attractions that are completely unique, and we really appreciated the opportunity to visit an international (for us) Disney park!

 Disneyland Paris